CrunchyData/crunchy-containers/latest/static/pdf/0003.md

 The following provides a high level overview of each of the container images.

-## CentOS vs Red Hat UBI Images
+## Red Hat UBI Images

-The Crunchy Container suite provides two different OS images: `centos8` and `ubi8-minimal`.
-Both images utilize Crunchy Certified RPM's for the installation of PostgreSQL, and outside of the base images utilized to build the containers and any packages included within them (either CentOS or UBI), both are effectively the same.
-The `ubi8-minimal` images are available to active Crunchy Data Customers only, and are built using the Red Hat Universal Base Image (UBI).
+The Crunchy Container suite provides OS image: `ubi8-minimal`.
+The image utilize Crunchy Certified RPM's for the installation of PostgreSQL, and outside of the base images utilized to build the containers and any packages included within them (UBI).
+The `ubi8-minimal` are built using the Red Hat Universal Base Image (UBI).

 https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image